-Payment may be made in U.S. dollars only by cash or check money order or cashiers check made payable to the College of William and Mary.
+Payment may be made in U.S. dollars by cash, check, money order or cashiers check made payable to the College of William and Mary.
 Checks returned by the bank for any reason will constitute nonpayment of fees and may result in cancellation of registration.
-The option of paying your account in full by credit card or electronic check is offered through our payment plan provider, TMS (Tuition Management Systems); however, TMS does charge a convenience fee for these services.
-Additional information may be obtained from the Bursar's Office website at www.wm.edu/financialoperations/studentaccounts/AboutYourBill.
+The option of paying in full by credit card or electronic check is offered through our payment plan provider, TMS (Tuition Management Systems); however, TMS does charge a convenience fee for these services.
+Additional information may be obtained from the Bursar's Office website at www.wm.edu/financialoperations/sa/ab.php